Blog Home

 4. Use them across platforms

 Tone indicators can be used anywhere in text-based conversations.
-This includes texting, social media posts, social comment sections, emails, and more.
+This includes texting, social media posts, social comment sections, Discord threads, emails, and more.
 You can use them on any of these platforms to clarify your tone, especially when your tone may be ambiguous.

 It is also important to note that tone indicators can be used in business communication as well as casual non-work communication.
+Consider using them in Slack, especially if you have a colleague who appreciates them.

 The bottom line

 The tone of text-based conversations can be tricky to grasp online or via text.
-However, making sure your audience understands your tone is an important part of effectively communicating.
-To ensure your thought, sentence, or message doesn’t get lost in translation, consider using a tone indicator.
+However, making sure your audience understands your tone is an important part of effective communication.

 Start texting now